HectorRicardo/simple-music-app/README.md

 # Simple Music App

-Educational Android app that implements a complete, fully-fledged architecture for a small music player using the Android Media APIs.
+Educational Android app that demonstrates how to implement a complete, fully-fledged architecture for a small music player using the Android Media APIs.

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
-This is because I want the focus to be on the app's architecture, which is explained in https://developer.android.com/guide/topics/media.
+This is because I want the focus to be on the app's architecture.

-In fact, this app can be considered as an audio Hello World app.
-It's much simpler than the [Universal Audio Media Player app](https://github.com/android/uamp) because it doesn't use ExoPlayer and it strictly follows only what is described in the Android docs.
+This repository can be considered as a practical Android "Hello World" app for music players.
+It's much simpler than the [Universal Audio Media Player app](https://github.com/android/uamp) because it doesn't use ExoPlayer and it strictly follows only what is described in the Android docs (https://developer.android.com/guide/topics/media-apps/media-apps-overview).
 No bells and whistles.

+I am going to guide you, step by step, through the whole process of creating this app from scratch.
+Every step is a commit in the repo's history.
+Please follow along the commits in the history section of this repo as you read.

 The following section are notes that I took while reading the Android docs.